edapess/link-previewer/README.md

 fetchPreviewData('https://example.com');
 ```
 # Response Format
-The ```getlinkPreviewData``` function returns a promise that resolves to an object containing the following properties:
+The ```getLinkPreviewData``` function returns a promise that resolves to an object containing the following properties:

 - `url`: The URL of the page.
 - `title`: The title of the page.